davidmillen50/project-new/README.md

 # React, TypeScript and Express Project

 Work in Progress web app with pictures and poems.

+1) To start run `npm install` in the root folder
-To start cd into the frontend folder and run `npm run dev` in the terminal
+2) cd into the frontend folder and run `npm install` and `npm run dev` in the terminal